playcanvas/developer.playcanvas.com/content/en/tutorials/mouse-input.md

 * `pc.EVENT_MOUSEMOVE` - fires when the mouse is moved
 * `pc.EVENT_MOUSEWHEEL` - fires when the mouse wheel is rotated.

 Mouse input in browsers is usually implemented by listening to [DOM][4] events on elements in your page's DOM.
 The problem is that different browsers implement the events slightly differently and supply different values.
 In order to simplify the code you write the PlayCanvas engine allows you to bind your event handlers to the PlayCanvas mouse handler instead of directly the DOM Element.
-The engine supplies a `pc.MouseEvent` object when the event fires which is consistant across all browsers.
+The engine supplies a `pc.MouseEvent` object when the event fires which is consistent across all browsers.
 If you do need the original DOM event, it is available as the `event` property in `pc.MouseEvent`.

 ### Moving the mouse